MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 1. Repeat steps 2-6 until all environments in the enterprise policy have been removed.

   > [!IMPORTANT]
-  > The environment will be disabled when it is removed from the enterprise policy to revert the data encryption to Microsoft managed key. **Do not delete or disable the key, or the key vault, or remove the enteprise policy's permissions to the key vault**.
+  > The environment will be disabled when it is removed from the enterprise policy to revert the data encryption to the Microsoft-managed key. **Do not delete or disable the key, delete or disable the key vault, or remove the enteprise policy's permissions to the key vault**.
 The key and key vault's access is necessary to support database restoration.
 You may delete and remove the enterprise policy's permissions after 30 days.

 1. Once all the environments are removed, from the Power Platform admin center go to **Enterprise policies**.
 1. Select the new enterprise policy, and then select **Edit policy**.